How StrikeRadar calculates geopolitical risk from open-source intelligence

 Sources: BBC World Service, Al Jazeera English

-Why these sources: BBC World and Al Jazeera were selected because they represent two of the most widely cited international news organizations with extensive Middle East coverage.
+Why these sources: BBC World and Al Jazeera represent two widely cited international news organizations with extensive Middle East coverage.
 BBC provides a Western institutional perspective, while Al Jazeera offers a regional viewpoint.
 Using both reduces bias from any single editorial stance.

-Limitations: News sentiment analysis cannot distinguish between reporting on escalation versus reporting on de-escalation.
-A headline about "military talks to reduce tensions" might trigger the same keywords as "military strike imminent."
-This is why news is one signal among eight, not the sole indicator.
+Limitations: News sentiment analysis cannot fully distinguish reporting on escalation from reporting on de-escalation.
+The hard/soft split helps, but remains keyword-based.
+This is why news is one signal among five.

 Source: Financial APIs (Brent Crude Oil)